rushi-k12/Coding_Copilot/README.md

 ## Conclusion

 Thank you for choosing Copilot!
 We hope this extension enhances your coding experience and helps you become more productive.
 Happy coding! 🚀

-Feel free to customize this documentation further to match your specific needs and preferences.
-If you need any additional information or assistance, let me know!